alexion1/mongodb_express_charts_docker_compose_file/README.md

 ```
 Alternatively, you can use web UI to add/delete databases, collections, perform simple CRUD (create, read, update, delete) operations, import/export JSON documents.

+## MongoDB database tools
-Note that MongoDB database tools are also included in the main MongoDB image (mongodump, mongoimport, mongoexport, etc).
+Note that [MongoDB database tools](https://docs.mongodb.com/database-tools/) are also included in the main MongoDB image (mongodump, mongoimport, mongoexport, mongostat, mongofiles, etc).
 To access these tools, you need to open the bash shell:
 ```shell
 docker exec -it mongodb bash
 ```